-Customers are the buyers of the Company's beds, mattresses and other sleep solutions which are regarded for quality, comfort and fantastic customer service.
-The Company is proud of the heritage, quality and relevancy of their brand and the Company applies insight, knowledge, experience, and care to meet and exceed customer needs both now and in the future.
-The Customer experience is omnichannel with a guided process that best meets the Customer's requirements for sleep solutions, with clearly relatable and differentiated benefits for those products.
+Customers are the buyers of our beds, mattresses and other sleep solutions, which are regarded for quality, comfort and fantastic customer service.
+We are proud of the heritage, quality and relevancy of our brand and we apply insight, knowledge, experience, and care to meet and exceed customer needs both now and in the future.
+The customer experience is omnichannel, with a guided process that best meets the customer's requirements for sleep solutions, with clearly relatable and differentiated benefits for those products.

-The Company continues to strive to improve their ranges as they try to understand their customers.
-The Company always look to offer their products at competitive pricing levels to provide the opportunity for more Customers to be able to experience a variety of sleep solutions.
+We continue to strive to improve our ranges as we try to understand our customers.
+We always look to offer our products at competitive pricing levels to provide the opportunity for more customers to be able to experience a variety of sleep solutions.

-The Company regularly communicate with their customers through focus groups and review feedback through Net Promoter Scores and Trustpilot reviews, as well as responding directly to them through our dedicated customer care team.
+We regularly communicate with our customers through focus groups and review feedback through Net Promoter Scores and Trustpilot reviews, as well as responding directly to them through our dedicated customer care team.